 - Dangerously low respiratory rate

 - Clammy skin

 - Bluish skin, especially around the fingernails or lips

 Narcotic Detox Protocol – Rapid Detox

-A rapid narcotic detox involves an infusion of intravenous medications to remove drugs from the opiate receptors quickly.
-This specialized form of anesthesia detoxification eliminates most of the unbearable pain associated with an opiate withdrawal.
+Rapid narcotic detox involves an infusion of intravenous medications to remove drugs from the opiate receptors quickly.
+This specialized form of anesthesia detoxification eliminates most of the unbearable pain associated with opiate withdrawal.
 With the completion of this type of detoxification, the worst of the withdrawal is over.
-Furthermore, only our multi-board certified medical director provides the Waismann Method rapid detox and always in a full service private accredited hospital.
+Furthermore, only our multi-board certified medical director provides the Waismann Method rapid detox and always in full service private accredited hospital.